The top brands to shop at Amazon's Big Style Sale

 Franco Sarto

-A few pairs of strappy sandals, all of which are perfect for summer, are on sale from the top-notch brand.
+A few styles of strappy sandals, perfect for summer, are on sale from the top-notch brand.

 ________________________________________________________________________________________________________

-A few dozen bags for both men and women are on sale from Frye.
-Fans of leather totes, backpacks, crossbodies, messenger bags and duffles will be pleased.
+A few dozen bag styles for both men and women are on sale from Frye.
+Fans of leather totes, backpacks, crossbodies, messenger bags and duffels will be pleased.

 ________________________________________________________________________________________________________